m-abdulah-malik/markdown-cv/index.md

 resilience and efficiency.

-*IaC:* Implemented Infrastructure as Code using Terraform and GitHub Actions to automate
+-*IaC:* Implemented Infrastructure as Code using Terraform and GitHub Actions to automate

 the provisioning and management of Azure resources, promoting consistency and repeatability

 across environments.

-*Networking & Security:* Implemented networking solutions for the web application, including
+-*Networking & Security:* Implemented networking solutions for the web application, including

 Azure App registrations, VPC, VPN, and DNS.
 Managed identity and access for Azure services

 using Keycloak, establishing robust security measures to protect data and ensure compliance.

-*Web & Db Management:* Configured and managed web servers (Nginx, Apache) to support the web
+-*Web & Db Management:* Configured and managed web servers (Nginx, Apache) to support the web

 application, ensuring optimal performance.
 Managed SQL databases (MySQL) for consistency in